yusufk12/data-science-portfolio/time-series-analysis/README.md

 The Prophet model effectively identified trends and seasonal patterns in the daily steps data.
 Removing outliers improved the model's accuracy, as indicated by the performance metrics.
 This project demonstrates the importance of data preprocessing and the capability of the Prophet model in time series forecasting.

-## Files in This Repository

-- **TimeSeriesAnalysis.ipynb:** The Jupyter Notebook containing the code for the time series analysis and forecasting using the Prophet model.
-- **README.md:** This README file describing the project.

 ## How to Run the Notebook